lili920830/iChat/README.md

 # iChat
-android application for real time chat
+an android application for real time chat